jakapop1/.github.io/essays/AskingSmartQuestions.md

 <div class="bordered-section">

 Similarly to case 1, I found this question under the javascript tag.
 To me finding good questions was generally a bit more difficult, however this seemed to stand out among the others as the general question was titled in a clear and concise manner that utilized object and deviation.
-Titled: How to calculate files array in nx dep-graph, the object of the question is clearly stated with the deviation being the point of the question structured into a how to question with the object of the deviation also clearly stated.
+Titled: *How to calculate files array in nx dep-graph*, the object of the question is clearly stated with the deviation being the point of the question structured into a how to question with the object of the deviation also clearly stated.
 Clicking on the post, the poster stated the version of the software being used while also making it clear the type of file being created by the particular build they are using.
 The poster makes it clear that they are themselves acquainted with the software stating that the software’s current versions no longer produce a certain type of file.
-An example code is provided without having to click on any links while at the same time, the steps of the poster are listed in a clear way.
+An example code is provided without having to click on any links while at the same time, the steps of the poster are clearly listed along the way.
 The question is then restated noting that with the new software update, things have changed so that the user can no longer do the function that they used to be able to do.
 “In the latest version this has changed.
 So my question is if it is possible to generate the files content manually?”
 The question was asked in a way that the poster is willing to partake in the process of getting the answer rather than simply being given the solution.
-This poster had clear grammatical correctness while at the same time provided the readers with more than adequate information so that if an expert in the field were to see this, they would be a lot more willing to lend help.
+This poster had clear grammatical correctness while at the same time provided the readers with more than adequate information so that if an expert in the field were to see this, they would be able to better assess the problem and be a lot more willing to lend help.
 As a result, the post has +4 points for the poster having clearly done his/her research.
 The poster also received an answer agreement with the topic of the question.
 The respondent mentioned that they too had been waiting for an update to address the issue and provided a link to a solution from another post.
-As a result, they were likely able to get their answer a lot faster versus them not asking the question at all.
+As a result, they were likely able to get their answer a lot faster versus them not asking the question at all and .
 This post demonstrated the smart way of asking questions and thus was met with a much more positive response than case 1.
 As a result, the community provided the poster one step closer towards the solution showing the effectiveness of	asking questions the smart way.